 If nothing else, it makes grading so much more entertaining when you have a variety of different assignments coming back at you and you are not grading the same monotonous assignment repeatedly.

-While the standards are the same and the exact same elements of learning need to be displayed, it will come forth in ways that really allow the students to flourish with their own unique styles.
+While the standards are the same and the exact same elements of learning need to be displayed, it will come forth in ways that really allow the students to flourish with their own unique styles, and this is done through simple elements of student choice.

 This also helps encourage ownership on behalf of the students.
 They are not just going through the motions of an assignment; they are developing something that they, believe it or not, become passionate about.
 A student who never wants to do anything in class may have a complete turnaround if they are able to demonstrate something on his or her own terms.